Literary Livewire

 When Henry and Pyrgus get together, an entire world hangs in the balance and those they love face nightmare dangers.

-Faerie Wars is an extraordinary, page-turning read full of tension, adventure and the kind of detail that ensures you‘ll be holding your breath as the story unfolds.}
+Faerie Wars is an extraordinary, pageturning read full of tension, adventure and the kind of detail that ensures you‘ll be holding your breath as the story unfolds.}

 Healer’s Keep